kishorebolt03/kishorebolt03.github.io/devsecops-psg/tm.md

-Absolutely!
-Threat modeling is a great way to identify potential security risks in your application and visualize how they might be exploited.
-For the Flask application with an XSS vulnerability, we'll go through the key steps of threat modeling and create some diagrams to illustrate the risks and mitigations.

 ### Key Steps in Threat Modeling

 1. **Identify Assets**: Determine what needs protection.
 In your Flask app, assets might include: